Redmarshall: Church

-Redmarshall is home to St Cuthbert Church, names so in honour of St. Cuthbert an Anglo-Saxon monk and bishop.
-St Cuthbert is one of six churches, that come together to form the Stockton Deanery in the diocese of Durham.
+Redmarshall is home to St Cuthbert’s Church, so named in honour of St Cuthbert, an Anglo-Saxon monk and bishop.
+St Cuthbert is one of six churches that come together to form the Stockton Deanery in the diocese of Durham.

 The churches are all of Anglican descent and form the local parish.

-St Cuthbert is a Grade one listed building built in the late twelfth century.
-The current Church building is situated on the same site as the predeceasing Saxon church, which is notable for St Cuthbert's body having rested here on its long wandering journey before finally being laid to rest at Durham Cathedral.
+St Cuthbert is a Grade-one listed building built in the late twelfth century.
+The current Church building is situated on the same site as the preceding Saxon church, which is notable for St Cuthbert's body having rested here on its long wandering journey before finally being laid to rest at Durham Cathedral.
 The building is made largely of local stone.
-An escape tunnel ran from Redmarshall church to Castle Hill at Bishopton also contracted in the twelfth century.
-The Church Fete is a long running Village tradition that used to be held in the grounds of local houses and also the village pub, the Ship, however resent years it has been held on the village green.
-The Fete is held yearly and is in aid of St. Cuthbert's Church.
-For the previous four years the event has been held on the village green in Redmarshall, on the last Sunday in August as 2pm.
-There will be a tombola, raffle, stalls, games and afternoon teas.
-In 2012 the date will be 26 August.
+The Church Fête is a long-running village tradition that used to be held in the grounds of local houses and also the village pub, the Ship, however in recent years it has been held on the village green.
+The Fête is held yearly and is in aid of St Cuthbert's Church.
+For the previous four years the event has been held on the village green in Redmarshall, on the last Sunday in August at 2pm.
+There is usually a tombola, raffle, stalls, games and afternoon teas.
+In 2012 the date was 26 August.